 I am a Universitetslektor i Pedagogiskt Arbete med Inriktning Högskolepedagogik (Senior Lecturer in Pedagogical Work Specialising in Higher Education) in the Sektionen för Pedagogisk Utveckling och Forskning (PUF) (Department of Educational Research and Development) within the Akademin för Bibliotek, Information, Pedagogik och IT (Academy of Library, Information, Education and IT) at the University of Borås, Sweden.

-I am also a member of the Pedagogy, Education and Praxis (PEP) International, a collaborative research network involving researchers from Sweden, Norway, Finland, the Netherlands, the Caribbean, New Zealand, and Australia.
+I am also a member of Pedagogy, Education and Praxis (PEP) International, a collaborative research network involving researchers from Sweden, Norway, Finland, the Netherlands, Colombia, the Caribbean, New Zealand, and Australia.

 In 2014, I completed PhD research, as a Research Institute of Professional Practice, Learning, and Education (RIPPLE) scholarship holder, into critical pedagogical praxis and how it can be nurtured in higher education.
 The research involved examining conditions which constrain and enable this kind of teaching practice in a particular university setting.
 My supervisors were Professor Stephen Kemmis, Dr Laurette Bristol and Professor Lisa Given.
 See my ‘Research‘ page for more details.